 Charitable contributions to the National Youth Science Foundation (NYSF) are essential to sustaining the National Youth Science Camp (NYSCamp) and the other critical STEM (science, technology, engineering, and mathematics) programs operated by the NYSF.
 But you can also give back to the students and the NYSF by sharing your time and expertise as a volunteer presenter.

 Each year the National Youth Science Foundation hosts unique, residential summer science programs.
-The summer of 2017 we will operate the National Youth Science Camp at Camp Pocahontas, the West Virginia.
-In 2017, we will also operate the Youth Science Discovery Experience Field Trips for 8th Grade students in West Virginia, most to be held at the National Youth Science Center in Davis, West Virginia.
+The summer of 2018 we plan to operate the National Youth Science Camp at Camp Pocahontas, the West Virginia.
+In 2018, we plan to operate the Youth STEAM Institute to be held at the National Youth Science Center in Davis, West Virginia.

-Openings are available for lectures, directed studies, and directed overnighters.
+Openings at NYSCamp are available for lectures, directed studies, and directed overnighters.
 Direct questions to Mr. John Giroir (firstname.lastname@example.org) or 304-205-9724 x94

 Your energy and excitement can help us insure that our delegates have a memorable experience.
 Help us invest in the future of these students to become STEM professionals by volunteering your time, talent and experience!